-For the purposes of the present document, the terms and definitions given in oneM2M TS-0011 [b-Y.oneM2M TS-0011] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in [b-Y.oneM2M TS-0011].
+For the purposes of the present document, the terms and definitions given in oneM2M TS-0011 [b-oneM2M TS-0011] and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in [b- oneM2M TS-0011].

 ACP Access Control Policy